-7.2.1 Option 1 - status quo

-Consumers:

-Cost in terms of a possible reduction in the availability of certain food products.
+- 7.2.1 Option 1 status quo - Consumers: Cost in terms of a possible restriction in the availability of soybean products if MON 89788 soybean is present in imported foods.

-Cost associated with higher retail prices for segregated foods.

-Benefit to consumers if there are potential public health and safety issues.

-No impact on consumers wishing to avoid GM foods, as food from glyphosate-tolerant soybean MON 89788 is not currently permitted in the food supply.
+No impact on consumers wishing to avoid GM foods, as food from glyphosatetolerant soybean MON 89788 is not currently permitted in the food supply.
 However, food derived from glyphosate-tolerant soybean line 40-3-2 is permitted.